-In very approximate terms, CMC is projecting that the HCSF is decreasing each year by \$90 million due to benefits and increasing by \$12 million due to contributions plus other income.
-If investment return on the \$878 million fund is 8% as assumed, that would generate roughly \$70 million.
+In very approximate terms, CMC is projecting that the HCSF is decreasing each year by \$80 million due to benefits and increasing by \$12 million due to contributions plus other income.
+If investment return on the \$882 million fund is 8% as assumed, that would generate roughly \$70 million.
 So the HCSF was expected to drop by about \$10 million per year.
-In particular, CMC projects insolvency in 2037 if returns are 8% and in 2033 if returns are 6%.
+In particular, CMC projects insolvency in 2038 if returns are 8% and in 2035 if returns are 6%.

 OP&F moved to an Exchange solution effective January 1, 2019, which provides eligible retirees and survivors with a fixed monthly stipend earmarked to pay for health care, and OP&F's reimbursement of Medicare Part B premiums.
-This has reduced net outflows substantially, as demonstrated in the table above where they dropped from \$218,605 to \$77,189.
+This has reduced net outflows substantially, as they dropped from \$218,605 in 2018 to \$77,189 in 2019 and \$84,564 in 2020.

 Prior to the 2018 investment losses and the move to an Exchange solution, the HCSF was projected to be depleted by 2034.
-This is now 2037.
-Note that this is ten years prior to the full funding of pension benefits.
+This is now 2038.
+Note that this is eight years prior to the full funding of pension benefits.
 This means that even if all actuarial assumptions are met, the HCSF would be depleted prior to the payoff of the unfunded pension liability.